Don't fly blind: see the highest-risk areas for airborne COVID-19 in the office

 Data Driven Success

-“Dojo’s Back to Work tools have enabled us to quickly and safely bring back our workforce, while preparing a strategy for the months to come.”
+“Dojo’s Return to Office tools have enabled us to quickly and safely bring back our workforce, while preparing a strategy for the months to come.”

 — Dino Fusco, Silverstein COO —

 Since June 2020, Dojo has helped dozens of companies across the country reopen the office safely and efficiently.
 Learn how Dojo was able to efficiently optimize an active workspace to allow for 90% team re-entry.